outreachy/website/docs/intern-agreement.md

 (e) you are or will be 18 years of age or older by May 14, 2018;

-(f) the contents of your eligibility form and project application – including your stated availability and time commitment to participate in the Program – are truthful and accurate.
+(f) (i) the contents of your Application and information you submitted for the Eligibility Check, including your stated availability and time commitment to participate in the Program, are truthful and accurate or (ii) you corrected the contents of your Application and information you submitted for the Eligibility Check, including your stated availability and time commitment to participate in the Program, by emailing Outreachy Organizers at organizers@outreachy.org and your Volunteer Mentor, and you represent that the combined information is truthful and accurate.
+Outreachy Organizers and your Volunteer Mentor have confirmed in writing that you can proceed with your participation in the Program.

 **Indemnification.**